Get started on your health and wellness journey

 Anna has a Bachelor of Health Science (Chinese Medicine) and a Certificate IV in Massage Therapy after studying at Victoria University of Technology and Copeland College of Massage Therapy.
 She is registered with the Australian Heath Practitioner Regulation Agency (AHPRA), the Chinese Medicine Board of Australia (CMBA) and has full membership with the Australian Acupuncture and Chinese Medicine Association (AACMA).
 Anna has also completed a Clinical Internship with Shandong University of Traditional Chinese Medicine in Shandong Province, China where she experienced the core essence of Chinese Medicine.

 She chooses to incorporate Massage Therapy with Chinese Medicine as massage not only compliments the effects of Acupuncture, but enhances the ability of the body to obtain an ultimate state of health, relaxation and balance.

-Anna has been in private practice for 11 years and believes in a holistic approach to medicine.
+Anna has been in private practice for over 12 years and believes in a holistic approach to medicine.
 She focuses on treating each individual as a complete system and has a commitment to spending quality time with each and every patient to ensure that all treatments involve detailed case histories, paying particular attention not only to presenting symptoms but to overall general wellbeing.

 What to expect during a treatment with Anna:

-In order to obtain a complete diagnosis and treatment plan an initial consultation may take up to 75 minutes.
+In order to obtain a complete diagnosis and treatment plan an initial consultation may take 45 minutes to an hour.
 This is because Chinese Medicine examines every aspect of health from your presenting symptoms to underlying factors that may be contributing to your complaints, as well as providing enough time to do a full body assessment and treatment.

 During this time Anna will ask many questions and will also examine your pulse and tongue, this provides a complete picture of your health and enables Anna to determine an individualised treatment plan for you.

-A standard follow up consultation will take up to an hour.
+A standard follow up consultation will take up to 45 minutes